Boston Fern: Plant Care and Grow Guide

 Too much sun will scorch the foliage, too little sun will cause the plant to drop its leaves.

-Water and Humidity for Boston Fern
+Boston Fern Water and Humidity Requirements

-Temperature for Boston Fern
+Boston Fern Temperature Requirements

 A constant mild temperature between 65° and 75° Fahrenheit is ideal for the Boston fern.
 They do not tolerate extreme temperatures whether hot or cold.